zyzkaa/huffman-compression/README.md

 7. Compressed file (.Huffman)

 # decompression
-To decopress program reads .Huffman file.
+To decompress program reads .Huffman file.
+It reads the compressed file, reconstructs the Huffman tree, and then uses this tree to decode the compressed data back to its original form.